If plastic is the problem, is bioplastic the solution?

 So far so good…?

-In principal, a bioplastic that is either — or both — of the definitions above should be an improvement on the non-bio-based, non biodegradable plastics that are currently most common.
+In principle, a bioplastic that is either — or both — of the definitions above should be an improvement on the non-bio-based, non-biodegradable plastics that are currently most common.
 Either because it reduces our use of fossil fuels and CO2 emissions (bio-based), or because it will biodegrade more quickly (biodegradable).

 But here are some of the reasons it may not be the panacea we might be led to believe.